 Where: Ramnagar, Varanasi

 What is Special: Whole Varanasi turns into one big stage where the story of Ram unfolds in 31-days of this festival.

 Bathukamma is the ‘Festival of Flowers‘ celebrated for nine days during Durga Navratri.
 It represents the cultural spirit of Telangana, in Telugu ‘Bathukamma’ means ‘Mother Goddess come Alive’.
-The festival is declared as State festival and is an integral part of culture and heritage, and symbolizes family relationships.
+The festival is declared as a State festival and is an integral part of culture and heritage, and symbolizes family relationships.

 Women make small Bathukammas during the nine days, dance around them every evening and immerse them in a nearby water pond.
 Bathukammas are colorful flowers carefully arranged in circular rows on a brass plate.
-It starts on the day of Mahalaya Amavasya and the 9-day festivities culminate on “Saddula Bathukamma” or “Pedda Bathukamma” festival on Ashwayuja Ashtami, popularly known as Durgashtami which is two days before Dussehra.
+It starts on the day of Mahalaya Amavasya and the 9-day festivities culminate on the “Saddula Bathukamma” or “Pedda Bathukamma” festival on Ashwayuja Ashtami, popularly known as Durgashtami which is two days before Dussehra.

 When: 17th October – 24th October 2020

 What is Special: Bathukamma festival is a floral festival and during the festival, a beautiful flower stack is arranged in a unique style in the shape of a temple, which usually consists of seasonal flowers, having medicinal values.